christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * `resources/`: General use analysis resources.
 Reference files, genomes, software and scripts.

-* `projectDir/`: Contains top level analysis scripts, including this one.
-Ideally includes a README with notes on project, collaborators, data collection, etc.
+* `projectDir/`: Contains top level analysis scripts and a README with project background, collaborators, data collection notes, changelog, etc.
 * `projectDir/bash/` and `projectDir/R/`: For bash and R subscripts
 * `projectDir/data/`: For raw data and symlinks to raw data.
 Once data is in, can lock as READ ONLY.
 Best practice: Before any analysis, backup all data to an external drive.
 * `projectDir/doc/`: Human-readable, things to share with other people.
 Reports, documents, Markdown, LaTeX, manuscripts, etc.